 The terms and conditions governing the assignment of the debt feature in the template assignment of debt agreement provided in appendix 1 to this document.

-Where a User declares its debt in accordance with the terms and conditions stipulated in Article Unpaid debt declarations above, it must also:
+Where a User declares its debt in accordance with the terms and conditions stipulated in Article 5.2 above, it must also:

-enter the bank details corresponding to the bank account of the declaring User xxx utilisation en français xxx? to which the consideration for the assignment and additional consideration must be paid by AddpaidPLUS ; and
+enter the bank details corresponding to the bank account of the declaring User to which the consideration for the assignment and additional consideration must be paid by ADDPAIDplus ; and

-accept the assignment of debt agreement with AddpaidPLUS, the content of which will be displayed in a pop-up window.
-The assignment of debt agreement will in particular state the amount of the debt assigned, the arrangements for paying the consideration for the assignment and additional consideration, and the rate of the additional consideration applicable to the unpaid debt in the event that it is paid by the Unwilling Debtor or any other third party.
-The declaring User must familiarise itself with that agreement and confirm that it accepts it by clicking on the button provided for that purpose at the bottom of the window.
+accept the assignment of debt agreement with ADDPAIDplus.
+A proposal (offer) of ADDPAIDplus to conclude the assignment of debt agreement will be displayed in a pop-up window.
+The proposal to enter into assignment of debt agreement will in particular state the amount of the debt assigned, the arrangements for paying the consideration for the assignment and additional consideration, and the rate of the additional consideration applicable to the unpaid debt in the event that it is paid by the Unwilling Debtor or any other third party.
+The declaring User must familiarise itself with that proposal and confirm that it accepts it by clicking on the button provided for that purpose at the bottom of the window.

 A copy of the assignment of debt agreement shall be sent automatically to the declaring User by email to the address entered in its User Account.

 Once the unpaid debt declaration form has been filled in and the assignment of debt agreement accepted, the unpaid debt declaration shall automatically be published on the Site and the Unwilling Debtor shall receive a notification.
 Within the notification the Unwilling Debtor is also notified of assignment of declared debt to ADDPAIDplus.